HabitatFramework/UserGuide/functions/functions.rst

 * Filter the database records using 'Select by attributes' or select polygons in the GIS layer and click :guilabel:`Get Map Selection`.
 For details on filtering records see :ref:`filter_by_attributes`.
 * Click :guilabel:`Edit... --> Bulk Apply Updates` to enter bulk update mode.
 An empty form is displayed as shown in the figure :ref:`figFUIBU` and the 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments affected by the update.
-* Enter the update details in the Habitats, Details, and Sources tabs, then click :guilabel:`Apply`.
+* Enter the update details in the Habitats, Priority, Details, and Sources tabs, then click :guilabel:`Apply`.
 The Bulk Update confirmation window will appear as shown in the figure :ref:`figFUIBUC`.
 * Select the required options for the bulk update and click :guilabel:`OK`.
 The INCIDs in the active filter will be updated.

 .. _figFUIBUC: